- Only solo training and private flights are continuing to operate. DUAL FLIGHT TRAINING is being suspended until further notice.

-At Phoenix Flying School we hold a CASA CASR Part 141 Flight Training Certificate and can offer training from ab-initio through to Recreational, Private and Commercial Pilot Licence (including Night VFR).
+The Phoenix Aero Club and Flying School holds a CASA CASR Part 141 Flight Training Certificate and can offer training from ab-initio through to Recreational, Private and Commercial Pilot Licence (including Night VFR and Flight Instructor Rating).
 Read further to see the requirements for each stage of licensing.
 Our instructors can also conduct Aircraft Flight Reviews, as well as instruction in your own aircraft.
-Contact the instructors or head of operations for further details or if you have any questions.
+Contact our instructors or head of operations for further details or if you have any questions.

 The following two links can be used to guide your cost estimate for undertaking flight training with us.
 We are a not-for-profit organisation which means we keep flying costs as low as possible!